-In many cultures, over time the younger generations adopt more modern ideas of what is appropriate for them spiritually and in society.
+In many ethnic groups, we begin to see that over time the younger generations adopt more modern ideas of what is appropriate for them spiritually and in society.
 Many young Sikhs cut their hair and modern Jews forgo the “peyos” or long sideburns common in Hasidic practice.

 In Western culture today, hair removal is almost exclusively seen as cosmetic.

 For me, acknowledging my body and its rhythms and participating in my own releasing practice feels like an offering to myself.
 Not to a god or in exchange for enlightenment.
 Just a simple gift to my own body and spirit.